RedisLabs/redislabs-docs/content/rs/administering/designing-production/active-active.md

 ---
 In Redis Enterprise, active-active geo-distribution is based on [CRDT technology](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type).
 The Redis Enterprise implementation of CRDT is called an Active-Active database (formerly known as CRDB).
-With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than 1 ms, without changing the way the application connects to the database.
+With Active-Active databases, applications can read and write to the same data set from different geographical locations seamlessly and with latency less than one millisecond (ms), without changing the way the application connects to the database.

 Active-Active databases also provide disaster recovery and accelerated data read-access for geographically distributed users.

 {{< note >}}
 Active-Active databases do not replicate the entire database, only the data.
-Database configurations, Lua scripts, and other configurations are not replicated.
+Database configurations, LUA scripts, and other support info are not replicated.
 {{< /note >}}

-You can create Active-Active databases on Redis Enterprise Software (RS) or Redis Cloud.
+You can create Active-Active databases on Redis Enterprise Software or Redis Cloud.

 ## Considerations for Active-Active Databases {#considerations-for-activeactive-databases}